 Yes, today is the day when money is spent in the pursuit of Love (or its by-products).
-Money will flow in the name of catching someone’s eye, cementing a relationship or simply out of duty and fear of ending up in the dog house if you don’t fork out some hard-earned cash on some gifts that will soon be thrown on the Love Day trash heap.
+Money will flow in the name of Love Day, cementing a relationship or simply out of duty and fear of ending up in the dog house if you don’t fork out some hard-earned cash on some gifts that will soon be thrown on the Love Day trash heap.

 Do I sound crusty and bah humbug’ish on the topic of Love Day?
 What was your first guess?

 It’s February, you have barely received all the bills from your orgy of spending at Christmas, yet spending hundreds of dollars on more gifts is not wrong in your mind?
 It could be that I am simply not a romantic and such, but I suspect that blowing more cash now is not the answer.